Sometime between 15 and 18 months, your child will go through a major napping adjustment.

 If your toddler goes down for a nap just fine at 12:30, but wakes after only an hour, you’re going to need to go back in and try to soothe him back to sleep.
 (He won’t be able to make it to bedtime without hitting the overtired-cortisol wall.)

-If you’re not sure how to do this, I would recommend signing up for a Napping Sleep Session.
+If you’re not sure how to do this, I would recommend signing up for a private Napping Session.
 We will go over a variety of sleep strategies for you to choose from, and then help you write up a very specific plan on how to gently coach him back down for a longer nap.

 If he’s only going to nap once during the day, it’s important for that nap to be a good one!
 Otherwise you may find yourself with multiple wake-ups at night, and perhaps a pre-6am wakeup call.